88min/Graph-Coloring/README.md

 # Graph-Coloring
 Java program that implements Welsh-Powell algorithm to approximate graph coloring.
-An input.txt file contains the adjacency matrix representation of a graph.
+Reads input.txt file that contains the adjacency matrix representation of a graph.